-You can use the Garbage Collection feature to optimize the Deduplication Database (DDB) pruning by reducing the DDB disk IO during the data pruning process.
-With the Garbage Collection feature, the DDB disk is parsed once in 24 hours outside of the Backup Operation Window to mark the CommServe job records for pruning and the data aging process prunes these marked CommServe job records.
+The Garbage Collection feature optimizes the DDB performance by reducing the DDB disk IO during the data pruning process.
+With the Garbage Collection feature, the DDB disk is parsed once every 24 hours to mark the CommServe job records for pruning and the data aging process prunes these marked CommServe job records.

 - Upgrade your entire setup including: data mover MediaAgent, Deduplication database MediaAgents and Commserve to service pack 14.

 For complete procedures on upgrading to the latest service packs, see: Upgrades.

 compactfile secondaryoption on the upgraded DDB MediaAgents.
 The compaction process takes some time.
 For example, if the DDB is using a SSD or NVMe, then upgrading a 500GB DDB MediaAgent might take 4 HRS approximately.